Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

 Applications between these terms express behaviour, similar to a lazy evaluation of $\Omega$:

 \end{enumerate} The behaviour of these terms will be made explicit later on (see Examples~\ref{ex:deltasem} and \ref{ex:deltasemii}). \end{example}

-\subparagraph{Operational Semantics.} We define the semantics of our language to reflect that (i) linear resources can be used only once, and (ii) unrestricted resources can be used {\em ad libitum}.
+\subparagraph{Semantics.} The semantics of \lamrfailunres captures that linear resources can be used only once, and that unrestricted resources can be used {\em ad libitum}.
 Thus, the evaluation of a function applied to a multiset of linear resources produces different possible behaviours, depending on the way these resources are substituted for the linear variables.
-This induces non-determinism, which we will formalize using a \emph{non-collapsing} approach, meaning that expressions keep open all the different possibilities.
-In contrast, in a \emph{collapsing} approach, the selection of one of the possibilities would discard the rest.
+This induces non-determinism, which we formalise using a \emph{non-collapsing} approach, in which expressions keep all the different possibilities open, and do not commit to one of them.
+This is in contrast to \emph{collapsing} non-determinism, in which selecting one alternative discards the rest.

-The {\em operational semantics} of \lamrfailunres is given by a reduction relation $\red$, which operates lazily on expressions.
+We define a reduction relation $\red$, which operates lazily on expressions.
 Informally, a $\beta$-reduction induces an explicit substitution of a bag $B=C\bagsep U$ for a variable $x$, denoted $\esubst{B}{x}$, in a term $M$.
 This explicit substitution is then expanded depending on whether the head of $M$ has a linear or an unrestricted variable.
-Accordingly, in \lamrfailunres there are \emph{two sources of failure}: one concerns mismatches on linear resources (required vs available resources); the other concerns the unavailability of a required unrestricted resource (an empty bag $\unvar{\oneb}$).
+Accordingly, in \lamrfailunres there are \emph{two sources of failure}: one concerns mismatches on linear resources (required vs available resources); the other concerns the unavailability of a required unrestricted resource (an empty bag $\banged{\oneb}$).

-To formalize reduction, we require a few auxiliary notions.
+To formalise reduction, we require a few auxiliary notions.

 \begin{definition} The multiset of free linear variables of $\mathbb{M}$, denoted $\mlfv{\mathbb{M}}$, is defined below.
 We denote by $[ {x}]$ the multiset containing the linear variable $x$ and $[x_1,\ldots, x_n]$ denotes the multiset containing $x_1,\ldots, x_n$.
 We write $\widetilde{x}\uplus \widetilde{y}$ to denote the multiset union of $\widetilde{x}$, and $\widetilde{y}$ and $\widetilde{x} \setminus y$ to express that every occurrence of $y$ is removed from $\widetilde{x}$. {